fclaerho/urest/README.md

 ### RESOURCES INTERFACE

   * Method `select(limit[=100], offset[=0], fields, **kwargs)`:
-    1. Returns an iterable object that will be encoded as the response body.
+    1. Input:
-    2. The parameters `limit` and `offset` allow to control pagination.
+       * The parameters `limit` and `offset` allow to control pagination.
-    3. `fields` allow to select a subset of resulting fields.
+       * `fields` allow to select a subset of resulting fields.
-    4. `kwargs` allow to select a subset of resulting rows.
+       * `kwargs` allow to select a subset of resulting rows.
+    2. Output: **iterable** object that will be encoded as the response body.
-    5. Raisable exceptions:
+    3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input
   * Method `create(body)`:
-    1. `body` is the decoded request body.
+    1. Input: `body` is the decoded request body.
-    2. Returns a tuple `(body, querystring, asynchronous)`
+    2. Output: tuple `(body, querystring, asynchronous)`
-    3. `querystring` is used to build the response `Location` header.
+       * `querystring` is used to build the response `Location` header.
-    4. `asynchronous`, a boolean.
+       * `asynchronous`, a boolean.
 If set, returns **202**, otherwise **201**.
-    5. Raisable exceptions:
+    3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input
        * `ResourceExists` on resource conflict
   * Method `update(body)`:
-    1. `body` is the decoded request body.
+    1. Input: `body` is the decoded request body.
-    2. Returns an object that will be encoded as the response body.
+    2. Output: object that will be encoded as the response body.
     3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed